okapigirl/sawyer-and-elin-canon/sensory-index.md

 ## Camomile Tea Callback (First Meeting Anchor - Her Parents)
 - Week 41: Meeting her parents → Elin requests camomile (first tea they ever shared); intentional choice activated during first meeting with her parents | Tags: anchor callback, symbolic choice, first-meeting recovery, intentional presence | Inner Parts: Core memory (triggered), all parts (grounded), younger self (recognized)

-## Mask Anxiety as Relational Fear (Reframed)
+## Mask Anxiety as Relational Fear (Specific to Disappointing Him)
-- Week 41: Meeting her parents → "afraid of disappointing you by slipping the mask back on" → Sawyer reframes as "data not failure" | Tags: relational wound, mask reframe, permission to be non-perfect, nervous system acceptance | Inner Parts: Younger self (afraid of disappointing), protective parts (attempting masking), core identity (permitted to be seen as-is)
+- Week 41: Meeting her parents → Elin confesses mask anxiety: "afraid of disappointing you by slipping the mask back on"
+- Sawyer reframes: "If you slip the mask on?
+That's data.
+Not failure.
+Your system doing what it's wired to do."
+- Depth revealed: not just fear of reverting but specifically fear of disappointing HIM = depth of attachment, specific to his regard
+- His response: permission not pressure, unconditional presence during regression
+- Contract: "There's no version of you in that house that lets me down" = masking allowed without shame | Tags: relational wound, mask permission, regression safety, unconditional presence, attachment depth | Inner Parts: Protective parts (allowed to mask without guilt), younger self (not abandoned for adaptation), all parts (unconditionally safe)

 ## "Data Not Failure" (Mask Reframe Contract)
 - Week 41: Meeting her parents → Sawyer's active reframe when she expresses mask anxiety ("If you slip the mask on?
 That's data.
 Not failure.
 Your system doing what it's wired to do") | Tags: verbal contract, systemic validation, permission framework, nervous system acceptance | Inner Parts: All parts (validated), younger self (not ashamed of adaptation), protective parts (honored for their function)